 At 20 years, we also offer the longest seal warranty you can get.

-The connecting beams on our Slimline roof lanterns are officially the slimmest on the market.
+The connecting beams on our Slimline roof lanterns are also one of the slimmest on the market.
 Just watch our short comparison video to see this for yourself.

 If you’re thinking of buying from someone else, you might want to ask them these 8 questions.